Prasinezumab

 Prasinezumab (INN, USAN; developmental code names NEOD002, PRX-002, RG-7935, RO-7046015) is an anti-α-synuclein drug acting as a monoclonal antibody against α-synuclein which is under development for the treatment of Parkinson's disease.
 No significant effect on disease progression was seen in a 52-week phase 2 clinical trial.
+In any case, the trial was extended and development of the drug continues.
 There have been concerns about research misconduct and data fabrication relevant to prasinezumab.

-As of May 2024, prasinezumab is in phase 3 clinical trials for Parkinson's disease.
+As of May 2024, prasinezumab is in phase 2 clinical trials for Parkinson's disease.
 It is under development by Prothena Biosciences and Roche.

-Mechanism of action

-Prasinezumab is a humanized IgG1 monoclonal antibody that selectively binds to aggregated forms of alpha-synuclein while sparing the physiological monomeric form.
-The antibody recognizes the C-terminus of α-synuclein and preferentially targets pathological aggregates that form insoluble fibrils and Lewy bodies—hallmark features of Parkinson's disease pathology.

-Development history

-Prasinezumab was originally developed under the designation PRX002 through a collaboration between Hoffmann-La Roche and Prothena.
-The drug entered clinical development as a potential disease-modifying therapy for Parkinson's disease, representing one of the first attempts to target aggregated α-synuclein therapeutically.

-Clinical trials

-PASADENA Trial

-The Phase II PASADENA trial was a randomized, double-blind, placebo-controlled study that evaluated prasinezumab in participants with early-stage Parkinson's disease.
-Participants were randomly assigned to receive either placebo or prasinezumab at doses of 1500 mg or 4500 mg intravenously every 4 weeks for 52 weeks.

-While the trial did not meet its primary endpoint (change in Movement Disorder Society Unified Parkinson's Disease Rating Scale [MDS-UPDRS] sum of Parts I + II + III from baseline to week 52), exploratory analyses revealed promising signals: